Inspiration / How To / Holiday How-To: A Schoolhouse Twist On The Classic Gingerbread House

 A beloved holiday classic, constructing and decorating a gingerbread house is one of our favorite ways to welcome the holiday season.
 This year, we thought we'd put our Schoolhouse spin on it and make a gingerbread "room" instead, filled with cookie replicas of all our favorite Schoolhouse products (pretty cute, right?).

-The perfect addition to your holiday table, or a festive decoration for the kitchen counter, this sweet little gingerbread room is sure to add a touch of cheer to any space in your home.
+The perfect addition to your holiday table, opens in a new tab, or a festive decoration, opens in a new tab for the kitchen counter, this sweet little gingerbread room is sure to add a touch of cheer to any space in your home.
 While one of our favorite ways to enjoy a gingerbread house is to actually eat it, we constructed this one to be more holiday decor than tasty treat by using hot glue to keep things together, rather than going the traditional frosting route.
 That said, though it might prove to be a bit more difficult, frosting can definitely be used to put everything together, and may be a more kid-friendly option if you plan on recreating this with little ones.

 Closeup of gingerbread room on wood table with trays full of decorations and candy.